Welcome to our virtual tour

 The school prides itself on having an open and welcoming environment that encourages parent and community participation.
 Links with the community are encouraged.
 The school plays host to students on work experience, or community service programmes as well as providing on site training for staff from local universities.

-19th - First day of Term 2- Student Free Day
+1st - Report writing day - Student Free Day

 Open to the public